Conception, Fertility, and Prenatal Vitamins

 Iron is an essential mineral for growth, development, and the production of hormones.
 Iron is used to make hemoglobin, a protein in red blood cells that carries oxygen to organs and tissues throughout the body, and myoglobin, a protein that provides oxygen to muscles.
 Women need extra iron during pregnancy to support extra blood volume.
 Experts believe that iron deficiency is related to babies being born undersized or prematurely.
 Research has also shown that iron levels are related to fertility.
 One study showed that women who consumed iron supplements had a significantly lower risk of ovulatory infertility compared to women who did not use iron supplements (34).

 Another important preparation for pregnancy is caring for your gut.
-Through its Gut Microbe System, your digestive system influences your brain's function.
+Through its gut microbe system, your digestive system influences your brain's function.
 Science has confirmed many moms-to-be experience brain fog, slight memory issues, and more.
 By adding probiotics, you can support a healthy gut-brain connection (35, 36).
-Plus, with probiotics, you’ll get the added benefits of promoting better digestion and supporting healthy regularity.
+Plus, with probiotics, you’ll get the added benefits of supporting better digestion and healthy regularity.

 Supplementation for fertility and a healthy pregnancy

-As you can see, there are many benefits to beginning your journey with the fertility boost of essential vitamins and nutrients.
+As you can see, there are many benefits to beginning your jertility health journey with essential vitamins and nutrients.
 Supplements can provide nutritional support for your fertility goals, but they can’t do it all.
 Be sure to also include healthy foods in your diet, drink lots of water, and get as much sleep as possible…all of which sound obvious, but can be hard to do and are so important.